BIPOC Therapy in Manhattan, NYC | Resonance Psychology

 The world is shaped by these forces.
 And for many BIPOC individuals, there is an extra layer of burden in therapy: the fear that your pain will be minimized, invalidated, or explained away.
 What if those experiences could actually be unpacked, and become a source of resilience and healing?

-In BIPOC-affirming therapy, your therapist does not need you to explain what a microaggression is, why code-switching is exhausting, or why family and community expectations feel like a weight that cannot be named in most rooms.
+In BIPOC-affirming therapy, your therapist does not need you to explain what a microaggression is, why code-switching is exhausting, or why family and community expectations feel like a weight that cannot be understood in most rooms.
 At Resonance Psychology, your full story, including the cultural, racial, and ancestral threads you carry, is welcome from the very first session.

 Book a Free Consult